creativecreature/sturdyc/README.md

 To make this more efficient, we can enable the *refresh buffering* functionality.
 Internally, the cache is going to create a buffer for each permutation of our options.
-It is then going to collect ids to refresh until it reaches a certain size, or exceeds a time threshold.
+It is then going to collect ids until it reaches a certain size, or exceeds a time threshold.

-The only change we have to make is enabling the functionality:
+The only change we have to make to the example above is to enable this
+functionality:

 ```go
 func main() {